 For those students interested in pursuing a career in Family Medicine, TTUHSC School of Medicine now offers an innovative curriculum that allows for completion of the M.D. degree in 3 years.
 The FMAT Program is 6 years total with the students proceeding directly into one of TTUHSC's Family Medicine Residency Programs after completion of the 3 year M.D. curriculum.
-The FMAT program will offer students a seamless transition between their pre-doctoral and residency training settings and curricula as they spend two years in Lubbock, followed by at least 4 years on the campus (Amarillo, Lubbock, or Permian Basin) where they will complete both the final year of medical school and three years of family medicine residency training.
-Ten to twelve students will be selected each year with some students being accepted into TTUHSC School of Medicine as an FMAT participant.
-These students will have indicated interest in the FMAT program on their TMDSAS application and will have interviewed for the FMAT program at the same time they interview for admission into the medical school.
-The remaining positions will be filled with students from the first year class who have applied during the fall semester.
-Preference will be given to students with expressed interest in Primary Care/Family Medicine.
-Academic performance and interviews with members of the FMAT faculty will be considered as well.
+The F-MAT program will offer students a seamless transition between their pre-doctoral and residency training settings and curricula as they spend two years in Lubbock, followed by at least 4 years on the campus (Amarillo, Lubbock, or Permian Basin) where they will complete both the final year of medical school and three years of family medicine residency training.
+Ten students will be chosen from each TTUHSC School of Medicine first year class and will be notified of their selection early in the second semester of first year.
+Preference will be given to students with expressed interest in Primary Care/Family Medicine, academic performance (including grades from fall semester of year 1 placing the student in the top 50% of the class), as well as interviews with members of the FMAT faculty.